English

 Yet instead, many Western European governments – backed by international institutions, and influential globalist NGOs – have continued to paint Israel as the aggressor, that needs to be openly castigated, isolated internationally – and even sanctioned for its conduct during the war.
 Yet, within the EU27, Hungary stands out as Israel’s most consistent and outspoken ally in its fight against radical Islamism, providing a diplomatic umbrella for Israel in EU institutions, withdrawing from the ICC, and ensuring the security of its Jewish community at a time when much of Western Europe has been engulfed by a spike of anti-Semitic waves, mostly as a result of massive influx of irregular migration from the Islamic world.

-This conference, jointly convened by the Danube Institute, Ludovica University of Public Service, and the Israel-based David Institute for Security Policy (affiliate of IDSF), will explore how the Middle East war has precipitated a regional realignment; Europe’s potential role in this shifting landscape, including opportunities and partnerships tied to the IMEC project.
+This conference, jointly convened by the Danube Institute, Ludovika University of Public Service, and the Israel-based David Institute for Security Policy (affiliate of IDSF), will explore how the Middle East war has precipitated a regional realignment; Europe’s potential role in this shifting landscape, including opportunities and partnerships tied to the IMEC project.
 Finally, while acknowledging Hungary’s track record as Israel’s most ardent supporter in Europe, it will also examine the possibility of building a coalition of Central-European nations united in opposition to mass irregular migration as well as in support of Israel’s fight against radical Islam.

 Details: